SurniaUlula/wpsso-organization/README.md

 <p><strong>Customize the Schema Organization markup for your home page:</strong></p>

-<p>Edit your Schema Organization name, alternate name, description, WebSite URL, banner and logo for each WordPress locale / language / region.</p>
+<p>Customize your Schema Organization name, alternate name, description, WebSite URL, banner, logo, and social page URLs for each installed WordPress language / locale.</p>

-<p>Select an optional location (ie. place or address) for your home page Organization and/or each additional Organization you create.</p>
+<p>Select an optional physical location (ie. place or address) for your WebSite Organization and/or each additional Organization you create.</p>

 <h3>WPSSO ORG Standard Features</h3>

 <ul>
 <li><p>Extends the features of the WPSSO Core plugin.</p></li>
-<li><p>Customize Schema Organization properies for Google's Knowledge Graph, including different values for each WordPress locale / language / region:</p>
+<li><p>Customize your Schema Organization properties for Google's Knowledge Graph, including different values for each installed WordPress language / locale:</p>

 <ul>
 <li>WebSite Name (localized)</li>